1430 S. Dixie Hwy Ste 312, Coral Gables, FL 33146 | Get Directions

 The post acts similarly to the roots of natural teeth, and the crown provides a natural look.
 The jawbone grows naturally around the post to secure it in place and increases the stability of the implant.

-Dental Implants Process
+The Dental Implants Process

 The gum tissue is opened to expose the bone area where the implant will be placed.
 In situations where there is insufficient bone structure, bone grafting may be a recommended procedure.
 Once healthy bone has been established, a special drill is used to prepare the bone to receive the implant.